esp8266/Arduino/cores/esp8266/umm_malloc/README.md

 at the expense of free block size overhead.

-There are a lot of little features and optimizations in this memory management system that makes it especially suited to small embedded, but the best way to appreciate them is to review the data structures and algorithms used, so let's get started.
+There are a lot of little features and optimizations in this memory management system that makes it especially suited to small systems, and the best way to appreciate them is to review the data structures and algorithms used, so let's get started.